Design, Engineering & Excitement!

 Due to the overwhelming incompetency in almost all management these days, they’ll mostly bungle it.
 The incompetency can be attributed to sins such as corruption, arrogance in ignorance, “diversity quotas,” and so on.
 There are very few truly competent people in any organization.
 There seem to be many that are talented in a specific area, but fall apart when big changes are required.
 But a main problem is managers who are solely promoted to that position through nepotism or for their bossiness, suckholery, and unquestioning obedience to superiors.

-Did Chevy need V-8s in 289, 305, 327, 350, 390, 409… cubic inch displacements?
+Did Chevy need V-8s in 262, 263, 265, 267, 283, 302, 305, 307, 327, 350, 396, 400, 427 and 434 cubic inch displacements (and that’s just the small block V-8)?
 Well, at the time, for different applications, it may have made sense.
 Today, one engine can be used over a wide range of applications, cars and trucks, with only tweaking and optimization going forward.
-Power levels are controlled by adding turbo(s) or even a supercharger, or by changing the electric motor configurations.
+Power levels are, as mentioned, controlled by adding turbo(s) or even a supercharger, or by changing the electric motor configurations.
 The cost saving is tremendous for a car company to never have to design another engine, or at least delay it much longer!

 Hybrid is the only practical solution.
-Why would you want to subject your customers to the looming risk of running out of juice and long charge times if you don’t have to?
+Why would a company want to subject customers to the looming risk of running out of juice and long charge times if it doesn’t have to?

 An absurd ~50 MPG fuel economy regulation for cars is coming up, a physically impossible requirement.
-Understand that it is, like all these types of demands, mostly phony, and they do it to get payoffs/bribes/graft in order to later roll back these pie-in-the-sky edicts.
+Understand that it is, like all these types of demands, mostly phony, and government lackeys do such things constantly to get payoffs/bribes/graft in order to later roll back these pie-in-the-sky edicts.

 And More, Yet More Bailouts?